 All JSU students and employees impacted by sexual harassment, sexual violence, domestic violence, dating violence have options for obtaining information on available resources and support:

 The Title IX Coordinator at JSU can coordinate support for JSU students, staff, and faculty who have experienced sexual harassment, sexual assault, domestic violence, dating violence, or stalking.
 The Title IX Coordinator can be available to connect via email, phone, or Microsoft Teams.
 The Title IX Coordinator can be reached at (256) 782-5769.
 The Title IX Coordinator is here to investigate any policy violations, share information about options and rights, consult with faculty and staff, and connect people with resources.

 Information on confidential and non-confidential resources for JSU students, staff, and faculty who have experienced sexual harassment or sexual violence, and for JSU students, staff, and faculty accused of violations of the Jacksonville State University’s Sexual Misconduct Policy may be found on the resources page.

 The Sexual Assault Support & Help for Americans Abroad (SASHAA) program which assists American citizens and legal permanent residents who are sexually assaulted in a foreign country.
 Telephone them at: 1-866 USWOMEN (879-6636).

-JSU faculty members or program directors working with JSU Affiliated programs may provide support and guidance for both JSU students, staff, and faculty who have experienced sexual harassment or sexual violence, and for to JSU students, staff, and faculty accused of violations of Jacksonville State University’s Sexual Misconduct Policy.
+JSU program leaders (faculty members or program directors) working with JSU Affiliated programs may provide support and guidance for both JSU students, staff, and faculty who have experienced sexual harassment or sexual violence, and for to JSU students, staff, and faculty accused of violations of Jacksonville State University’s Sexual Misconduct Policy.
 JSU faculty and program directors are not confidential resources; therefore, they are required to inform JSU’s Title IX Coordinator of any reports of sexual harassment or sexual violence.